DistributedProofreaders/guiguts/INSTALL.md

 supports the latest version of Perl, and includes all necessary Perl modules.
 It can coexist along side other interpreters.

+### IMPORTANT NOTE

+**A recent incompatibility between Perl and Perl/Tk has arisen, so you should install Perl version 5.32.1, not any later version.**

 _If you have an existing Perl distribution installed (including if you are hoping to use the Perl distributed with a previous Guiguts release), read [Other Perl distributions](#other-perl-distributions) before following